 This is where they keep the “secret recipe” of Coca-Cola.

-I think that it is holding “the secret infrastructure traffic plan” for Atlanta.
+I think it is holding “the secret infrastructure traffic plan” for Atlanta.

 There needs to be something done.